-Order a Cortado, and you’ll be served a glass tumbler with a silky drink that is stronger than a cappuccino but still less acidic than an espresso.
+Order one, and you’ll be served a glass tumbler with a silky drink that is stronger than a cappuccino but still less acidic than an espresso.

-Cortado gained some popularity and made it to the menus of popular coffee chains, and each made its variations.
+The beverage gained popularity and made it to the menus of popular coffee chains, and each made its variations.
 For example, you can get Cortado with a 1:2 ratio of coffee and milk or two Ristretto shots topped with milk foam(1).

-Baristas often ask customers to describe their order, just to make sure they’re getting the Cortado they want.
+Baristas often ask customers to describe their order, just to make sure they’re getting the drink they want.

 How do you pronounce Cortado?

 Cortado is a Spanish word and can be troublesome to pronounce.
 To make sure your barista understands you, learn how to say it correctly.
 It’s cor-tah-doh, and cor-tah-dohs for plural.

 Latte is the primary espresso with milk drink, originating in Italy shortly after the espresso.